Back Pain Advice

 Your head leads your body.
 Try to align your head in the proper position.
 To do this, gently tuck your chin and lengthen the back of your neck in any possible position.
 Check your shoes or trainers.
 If they have worn out your feet over-pronate and this will increase stress through your knees, hips and consequently trough your back and neck.
 Also, if you have over-pronated feet you may need some orthotics or insoles to support the arches of your feet.

 Check your working environment is suitable for your size and needs and can be adjustable; from sitting to standing and viceversa.
 As you take mini-breaks trough the day from your desk or working environment make sure your open your chest and pull your shoulders down and backwards (external rotation) after positioning your head to decrease the tension from your upper back and neck.
+Should you need further advice our chiropractors or physiotherapists will able to make a visit to your company to do a more precise ergonomic assessment.

 Take deep breaths at regular intervals every day by involving your diaphragm and relaxing your neck muscles through the day and imagine yourself in good posture, then, the muscles of your back will move more regular.
 Also, if not painful encourage to clench your buttocks and pull deep abdominal muscle inwards while breathing out.